by Jerry Riley

-Jerry Riley is an occasional commentator for the News Bulletin.
+Jerry Riley comments for the News Bulletin.
 He is a retired telecommunications supervisor.